IrfanSk22/demo-repo/README.md

 ## About this project

-- fully responsive UI
+- Fully responsive UI
-- This project is the part of free code camp Responsive Web Design certification
+- This project is the part of freecodecamp Responsive Web Design certification.

+>freeCodeCamp is a non-profit organization that consists of an interactive learning web platform, an online community forum, chat rooms, online publications and local organizations that intend to make learning web development accessible to anyone.[start learning to code with freecodecamp](https://www.freecodecamp.org/)